ronna-s/go-ood/README.md

 3. We have structs they can  have fields.
 4. You can define a new type out of any underlying type
 5. Any type can have methods (except for primitives)
+6. That means that any type satisfies the interface{} - an interface with no methods
-6. You can alias to any type
+7. You can alias to any type
-7. If you want to add methods to primitives, just define a new type with the desired primitive underlying type
+8. If you want to add methods to primitives, just define a new type with the desired primitive underlying type
-8. Methods are added to types using Receivers
+9. Methods are added to types using Receivers
-9. Methods that can change/mutate the value of the type needs a pointer receiver.
+10. Methods that can change/mutate the value of the type needs a pointer receiver.

 Navigate around to see the travel package, then the robot package and finally the main package in `cmd/maze`